Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** Level 2+ Warlock, [Pact of the Chalice]*

-You can cast *Lesser Restoration* once without expending a spell slot.
+You can cast [:spell-lv2: Lesser Restoration] once without expending a spell slot.
 You regain the ability to cast it in this way again when you finish a Long Rest.

 ---